hmemcpy/hmemcpy.com/source/_posts/2011-11-29-how-to-bypass-the-call-of-duty-elite-age-gate-failed-page.md

 ﻿---
-title: "How to bypass the Call of Duty Elite 'Age Gate Failed' page"
+title: "How to bypass the Call of Duty Elite 'Age Gate Failed' page"
 date: 2011-11-29T15:54:18+00:00
 ---
-Since posting my [rant](/2011/11/the-horror-of-call-of-duty-elite-website/) on the Call of Duty Elite Website, I've been getting a lot of hits on the blog from people struggling with the *Age Gate* page of the website.
-If for some reason you enter the wrong date of birth at the signup page, you will not be able to return to the signup to enter a new date, and get the *Age Gate Failed* page instead.
+Since posting my [rant](/2011/11/the-horror-of-call-of-duty-elite-website/) on the Call of Duty Elite Website, I've been getting a lot of hits on the blog from people struggling with the *Age Gate* page of the website.
+If for some reason you enter the wrong date of birth at the signup page, you will not be able to return to the signup to enter a new date, and get the *Age Gate Failed* page instead.

 <!-- more -->